Benny the Butcher: Personal life

-In November 2020, Benny the Butcher was shot in the leg during an attempted robbery in a Walmart parking lot.
+In November 2020, in Houston, Texas, Pennick was shot in the leg during an attempted robbery in a Walmart parking lot.

-On October 27, 2021, Benny the Butcher cancelled a concert at Detroit's Saint Andrew's Hall after he was hospitalized with asthma, a condition he has both rapped and spoken about in interviews.
+On October 27, 2021, Pennick cancelled a concert at Detroit's Saint Andrew's Hall after he was hospitalized with asthma, a condition he has both rapped about and spoken about in interviews.
 In a verified annotation on Genius's lyric page for his song "Where Would I Go" off the 2020 album Burden of Proof, he wrote he has lived with asthma for 25 years and the condition forces him to go to the emergency room two or three times a year: "I got to be careful, I got to make sure I wear my mask, I got to make sure I'm taking my medicine.
 Running the streets and being in and out of prison, it's probably something I haven't done the best of.
 But being older, that's something that I take care of".

+Pennick has been charged with four felonies throughout his life.

+He was embroiled in a two-year feud with Indiana rapper Freddie Gibbs.
+In August 2022, after trading insults with Pennick over social media for several months, Freddie Gibbs was beat up by a large mob of people while on a date at a Dinosaur BBQ location in Buffalo, New York.
+TMZ acquired footage of the brawl, leading the video to go viral.
+Benny seemed to confirm his involvement in the incident, posting images on social media of a chain allegedly taken from Gibbs during the fight.
+In a January 2024 interview with The Breakfast Club, Benny stated that the beef between the two rappers was over, but that he was not interested in making amends with Gibbs.

+He supported Donald Trump's 2024 presidential campaign.